meknapptrav/microadventure-ti74/README.md

 The listings for each novel are organized in a directory named for the novel number and title.
 There are several branches available:
 - **published** the BASIC listing as it appears in the novel.
 It is the IBM PC version.
 - **ti74** the version adapted for running on the TI-74
 - **answer** if the novel has you correcting a bug in the program, this is the corrected version for the IBM PC.
+(You must fix the TI-74 version yourself!)

 # To experience the novels online
 Check out the [micro adventure website](http://auri-microadventure.azurewebsites.net) which has online versions of some of the novels, with an integrated